benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

   $existing_kitten = get_posts(array(
     'post_status' => 'publish',
     'post_type' => 'kitten',
-    'title' => $title,   // let's say that most titles are unique 'meta_key' => 'breed'
+    'title' => $title,   // Let's say that most titles are unique...
+    'meta_key' => 'breed'
-    'meta_value' => $breed, // and that this solidifies that uniqueness ))[0]; // Grab the first post like this.
+    'meta_value' => $breed, // ...and that this solidifies that uniqueness ))[0]; // Grab the first post like this.
 I trust that your data selection is unique **side eye**

   if ($existing_kitten->ID) {